 The poison reverse rule states: "A route learned through an interface will be advertised as unreachable through that same interface".
-Again, as with the case of Split Horizon, EIGRP implements rule as it applies to the interface for which the Successor route was learned.
+As with the case of Split Horizon, EIGRP applies this rule only to interfaces its is using for reaching the destination.
+Routes learned though interfaces which EIGRP is NOT using to reach the destination may have the route advertised out those interfaces.